EITI Team with Stakeholders

 Launch-of-the Oil Production by CNOOC Rig at Kingfisher in Kikuube District

-H.E President Yoweri Kaguta Museveni (second left) officially launches oil drilling rig at Kingfisher oil fields in Buhuka village, Kyangwali Subcounty in Kikuube District January 24, 2023.
+H.E President Yoweri Kaguta Museveni (second left) officially launches oil drilling rig at Kingfisher oil fields in Buhuka village, Kyangwali Subcounty in Kikuube District on January 24, 2023.

 Uganda Extractive Industries Transparency Initiative